lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Display the message in the console
+Joins all arguments together into a single string and displays the message in the console Usage 1: msg_console <msg> [<msg> ...]
+Usage 2: msg_console $msglist ; where $msglist is a string[]

 **Parameters**

-    message: <msg> [<msg> <msg> ...]
-    arguments: ALTERNATIVE: <string list>
+    string: message: any string or interpolated string
+    string[]: msglist: a list of strings to concatenate for a message

 **Example**

-    msg_console "Hello" "world!"
+    msg_console "Hello " "world!"
     msg_console "Hello world!"
+    set $whom "world"
+    msg_console "Hello {$whom}!"
+    set $msg[0] "Hello "
+    set $msg[1] "world!"
+    msg_console $msg

-Both are the same
+; These all print the same thing

 ### msg_notify

 **Description**

-Display the message in the standard notification area (top left of your screen by default)
+Joins all arguments together into a single string and displays the message in the standard notification area (top left of your screen by default)
+Usage 1: msg_notify <msg> [<msg> ...]
+Usage 2: msg_notify $msglist ; where $msglist is a string[]

 **Parameters**

-    message: <msg> [<msg> <msg> ...]
-    arguments: ALTERNATIVE: <string list>
+    string: message: any string or interpolated string
+    string[]: msglist: a list of strings to concatenate for a message

 **Example**

-    msg_notify "Hello" "world!"
+    msg_notify "Hello " "world!"
     msg_notify "Hello world!"
+    set $whom "world"
+    msg_notify "Hello {$whom}!"
+    set $msg[0] "Hello "
+    set $msg[1] "world!"
+    msg_notify $msg

-Both are the same
+; These all print the same thing

 ### rnd_float

 **Description**

-Sets $$ to a random integer between min and max inclusive
+Returns: float: a random integer between min and max inclusive

 **Parameters**

-    min: number
+    float: min: number
-    max: number
+    float: max: number

 **Example**